SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-06-good-news-on-covid-variants.md

 comments: true
 ---

-Some good news, for once: the Pfizer/BioNTech vaccine is now know to work quite well against the British &amp; South African variants in the real world.
+Some good news, for once: the Pfizer/BioNTech vaccine is now known to work quite well against the British &amp; South African variants in the real world.
+Especially in preventing hospitalization and death.

 ## What's the Sitch?